leosac/access-control/src/core/remote_control.md

 We aim to provide this functionality in a secure fashion.
 This means all connections to the remote control socket will be encrypted.
 We use the CURVE security mechanism from ZeroMQ to reach a good level of security.
-This security mechanism both prevent eavesdropping and man in the middle attack.
+This security mechanism prevent both eavesdropping and man in the middle attack.
-Note that this an asymmetric security mechanism and require the use of both a private (secret) and public key.
+Note that this an asymmetric security mechanism and require the use of a private / public keypair.

 Currently what you can do with remote control is rather limited, and is described in a later section of this document.